Australia crypto taxes

 Crypto donations tax

-Donating cryptocurrency is not considered a taxable event.
-You will be able to deduct the value of your cryptocurrency based on its fair market value in Australian dollars at the time of the donation.
+Additionally, you will be able to deduct the value of your cryptocurrency based on its fair market value in Australian dollars at the time of the donation.

 If you’ve lost cryptocurrency assets as a result of a hack or a theft in the past tax year, you may be able to claim a capital loss and reduce your total tax liability.
-Of course, the ATO requires proof that your cryptocurrency has really been lost and cannot be replaced.
-Here’s the evidence they require, as stated directly on the ATO’s website:

 • When you acquired and lost the private key